gabecano4308/gabecano4308.github.io/_posts/2025-06-27-dbt_map_proj.md

 ---
-title: "# Using Postgres and dbt With an Open Data Philly Dataset "
+title: "Using Postgres and dbt With an Open Data Philly Dataset"
 date: 2025-07-18
 permalink: /posts/2025-07-18-dbt_map_proj/
-excerpt: How to...
+excerpt: How to use dbt and Postgres to transform Philadelphia open data into analytics-ready tables.
 tags:
 ---